© www.utopianature.com 2006-2008

 sandpipers, etc. (especially at the "South Little Creek ponds"

-(historic buffalo wallows - WHEN they have water), are better represented
+(historic buffalo wallows) - WHEN they have water), are better represented

 in the valley, than in the canyons at Lost Maples SNA, of course.

-from within about an acre or so of 22, for 16 months.
+or so from within about an acre or so of 22, for 16 months.

 I left the original notes below, but added updates to show growth.